AloysiusTan/SC1015-MiniProject/README.md

 ## Conclusion

+- Clustering allows us to understand the different behaviours of different segments of users which can help to target product intervention.
 - Upsampling imbalanced data improved model performance especially on the minority class
 - Logistic Regression did not perform well with non-linearly correlated variables
 - Yes, it is possible to predict if a user will churn with acceptable amount of accuracy and recall